DinMo

 Key Takeaways:

-Introduced in 2020 with the launch of GTM server-side, it has yet to see widespread adoption across businesses.
+• Introduced in 2020 with the launch of GTM server-side, it has yet to see widespread adoption among businesses.

-🔎 This article aims to explain the differences between client-side and server-side tracking — and to highlight the key advantages of the server-side approach.
+🔎 This article explains the differences between client-side and server-side tracking and highlights the key advantages of the server-side approach.

 Server-side tracking vs. client-side tracking: what’s the difference?

-Tracking refers to the process of collecting and analysing online behaviour, both on the web and on mobile applications.
+Tracking refers to the process of collecting and analysing online behaviour, both on websites and mobile applications.
 It enables the creation of detailed reports on user activity and feeds advertising platforms with behavioural data.

 Client-side tracking

 Client-side tracking occurs on the user's browser or device using JavaScript scripts or tracking pixels.
-Data collection is managed by tags, which are triggered by a Tag Management System (TMS), transmitting information directly from the browser to the marketing destination.
+Data collection is managed by tags triggered by a Tag Management System (TMS), which transmits information directly from the browser to the marketing destination.

-Historically, client-side tracking has been chosen for web data collection due to its ease of implementation and ability to provide real-time results.
+Historically, cclient-side tracking has been the preferred method for web data collection due to its ease of implementation and ability to provide real-time results.
 However, this method has several limitations and drawbacks, particularly in terms of reliability, performance, security, and privacy.

 The data collected via client-side tracking is becoming increasingly incomplete.
-Among the reasons for this are:
+This is mainly due to:

-Client-side tracking is also affected by the potential loading of corrupted or malicious third-party scripts.
+Client-side tracking is also exposed to the risk of corrupted or malicious third-party scripts.

 Server-side tracking

-In this setup, the server acts as an intermediary between the user and the data destination, capable of performing additional processing on the data before transmission.
+In this setup, the server acts as an intermediary between the user and the data destination, allowing additional processing on the data before transmission.

 💡 Server-side tracking can also be implemented through its TMS, such as Google Tag Manager (GTM), which launched its GTM server-side version in 2020.